 Certificates and Career Studies Certificates courses to be used as Electives:

 |ITE 170||HRI 154||AST 260||ACC 211||ITD 210|

 Depending upon the career-related electives chosen, the successful graduate should be eligible for employment in one or more of the following occupations: Accounting, Banking, Administrative Assistant, Management Trainee, Office Supervisor, or Small Business Manager.

-Do you have questions about our Associate of Applied Science Degree in Nursing program?
+Do you have questions about our Business Management program?
 Fill out the form and we’ll send you more information about the program, and an RCC counselor will be in touch to follow up.